vicajoy/applitools-cypress/cypress/integration/README.md

-This repository includes the automated tests for demo.applitools.com website.
+This repository includes the automated tests for `https://demo.applitools.com/hackathon.html` website.
-I used Cypress.io to build tests and also Applitools for the visual tests.
+It is designed to develop a portfolio and is not meant for any challenge or hackathon.

+## Packages

+The project uses the following packages:
+* Cypress
+* Applitools Eyes SDK

+## Project Structure

+* The project includes two types of tests - traditional.
+* TODO: the visual tests which will utilize Applitools Eyes SDK.

+## Author
+* Vica Markosyan